 Many of the world’s most serious environmental problems would be addressed if we were to make ecocide a crime.
 This would also protect Indigenous livelihoods and lands.
-Here are excerpts from an article titled Ecocide, genocide and the disregard of alternative life-systems by Tim Lindgrin.
+Here are excerpts from an article titled Ecocide, genocide, and the disregard of alternative life-systems by Tim Lindgren.
 It was published in the International Journal of Human Rights.

 In April 2010, environmental activist and barrister Polly Higgins submitted a proposal to the International Law Commission of the United Nations for the amendment of the Rome Statute, advocating the recognition of mass environmental destruction and damage as an international crime and a crime of strict liability committed by legal or natural persons.

 Following the submission of the proposal, Higgins and several other lawyers created a draft Ecocide Act that outlines the guiding principles of international law of ecocide.
 The draft Act urges the condemnation of ecocide and views it as a crime against humanity, nature, and future generations.